Woolly sculpin: Predators

 In the United States it is preyed upon by the great blue heron (Ardea herodias), snowy egret (Egretta thula) and the willet (Tringa semipalmata).

 Feeding

 The diet of this species includes mainly crustaceans, especially amphipods, as well as fish eggs and larvae, polychaetes, and molluscs.
 Most of its food items are light-colored or clear, suggesting that these are easiest for the fish to see against the dark background of its habitat.

 Reproduction

 Their reproduction is oviparous with internal fertilization and spawning occurs in shallow coastal waters.
 Each female lays several batches of 50 to 1,300 eggs multiple times per year.
-These have a size ranging between 12 to 25 mm, settling the larvae in the tide-pools.
-In a few months, they mature to a length of 50-60 mm in total.
+These have a size ranging between 12 and 25 mm, settling the larvae in the tide-pools.
+In a few months, they mature to a length of 50–60 mm in total.

 Behavior

 They are non-migratory species.
 They can camouflage themselves due to their subtle changes in body color.
 Their mottled specks are green, greenish-black, greenish-brown and reddish covering their body as well as their fins.
 The fins are also colored according to their body color patterned with light thin bands.